Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    This field is `null` if the current user is not a moderator of the subreddit or there's no user context."
-   "user_reports","array array","An array of user reports.
+   "user_reports","object array array","An array of user reports.

    Each sub-array contains 4 elements.